kamalarieff/instahome/README.md

 #### Back end

+##### Express

 Express for routing.
 Jest and supertest for testing.
 Express-validator for validating the params.
 Swagger for API documentation.

+##### NestJS

+Kambiz mentioned you guys are using NestJS.
+I haven't used it before so I figured why not give it a try.
+I only had a couple of hours to play around with it so my implementation might be too rudimentary.
+I didn't have time to implement the same swagger document in NestJS project compared to the express one.

 ### Issues